julienschmidt/bawang/docs/reports/midterm_report.md

 |                  DH shared key hash (32 byte)                 |
 +-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+
 ~~~

-`TunnelCreated` is sent as a response to `TunnelCreate` containing the next hops diffie hellman public key for ephemeral key derivation as well as a hash of the derived key proving ownership of the private identifier key.
+`TunnelCreated` is sent as a response to `TunnelCreate` containing the next hops Diffie-Hellman public key for ephemeral key derivation as well as a hash of the derived key proving ownership of the private identifier key.
-After receiving the `TunnelCreated` message both peers have derived the ephemeral diffie hellman key used for encryption in our relay sub protocol.
+After receiving the `TunnelCreated` message both peers have derived the ephemeral Diffie-Hellman key used for encryption in our relay sub protocol.

 #### `TunnelDestroy`

 ~~~ascii
  0                   1                   2                   3
  0 1 2 3 4 5 6 7 8 9 0 1 2 3 4 5 6 7 8 9 0 1 2 3 4 5 6 7 8 9 0 1